tibmatt/flogo-web/docs/server-api.md

 ### Contributions
 TODO: upgrade contribs
-- `GET /contribs` - List all installed contributions
+- `GET /v1/api/triggers` - List all installed triggers applicable for MicroServices
-- `POST /contribs` - Install new contribs (pallette)
+- `POST /v1/api/triggers` - Install a trigger for MicroServices in engine
+- `DELETE /v1/api/triggers` - Uninstall an installed trigger for MicroServices from engine
-- `GET /contribs/triggers` - List all installed triggers
+- `GET /v1/api/activities` - List all installed activities applicable for MicroServices
-- `POST /contribs/triggers` - Install a new trigger
+- `POST /v1/api/activities` - Install an activity for MicroServices in engine
-- `POST /contribs/activities` - Install a new activity
+- `DELETE /v1/api/activities` - Uninstall an installed activity for MicroServices from engine
-- `GET /contribs/activities` - List all installed activities
+- `GET /api/v2/contributions/devices` - List all installed contributions applicable for device profile
+- `POST /api/v2/contributions/devices` - Install new contributions for device profile

 ### Services